 Additionally, please be aware that some open-source software licenses have terms that may be incompatible with the University’s policies (such as the GPL-3.0 or Apache 2.0, both of which require licenses to relevant patents owned by the University).
 To learn more, please refer to the University of California’s website regarding open source software licensing.
 This site contains, among other things a detailed Guide to Manage Open Source Software and a chart to help researchers determine which open source software licenses can be used by the University of California.
 Or, if preferred, please contact our office for a more detailed discussion.

 The University of California supports releasing software developed by its researchers under open source software licenses when the researchers desire to do so.
 However, prior to open-sourcing any piece of software or agreeing to openly license software contributions owned by the University, the University must first assure it has the legal ability to do so and that the release is consistent with any pre-existing legal obligations (such as obligations to research sponsors or the terms for using any third-party code incorporated into the software).
-To obtain permission to open source software, please complete the Request to Open Source Software form and submit it to our office.
+To obtain permission to open source software, please complete the Request to Open Source Software form and send it to email@example.com.
 Our office will review the request for legal issues.
 If any issues are present, our office will work with you to clear the concerns as much as possible so the software can be released through an appropriate open-source software license.

 Prior to deciding to openly license your software, it is important to consider whether releasing under an option source license is the best option to meet your goals.
 Once software is released under an open-source license, the decision cannot be changed.
 And the decision can impact future versions of the code.
 If, for example, the authors intend to seek extramural research funding to continue developing the software, starting a company based on the software, or receive financial compensation for commercial uses, then it may not be the best choice to release software under an open-source software license.
 If you have concerns about the decision to release a piece of software under an open-source license, please contact our office for a more detailed discussion.